Neapolis Archaeological Park Walk, Syracuse

 2) Anfiteatro Romano (Roman Amphitheater)

-The road leading from the Acradina district, which reached the Neapolis, extended to the amphitheater.
-This road was designed to enter the Neapolis through a triumphal arch dating back to the Augustan era, which linked it to the arch of Susa.
-Between the arch and the amphitheater, there was a grand monumental fountain, supplied by a large, unidentified cistern.
-The amphitheater itself was fed by a large cistern located under the nearby church of San Nicola.
+The road leading from the Acradina district, which reached Neapolis, extended to the amphitheater.
+This road was designed to enter Neapolis through a triumphal arch dating back to the Augustan era, which linked it to the Arch of Susa.
+Between the arch and the amphitheater, there was a grand monumental fountain supplied by a large, unidentified cistern.
+The amphitheater itself was fed by a large cistern located under the nearby Church of Saint Nicholas of the Rope Makers.

 The amphitheater, which is largely excavated into the rock, utilized the slope of a rocky crag in the northeastern part of the construction.
 Unfortunately, little remains of the upper built section.
 Excavations led by the Duke of Serradifalco in 1839 brought this remarkable structure to light.